kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

-federal subject areas maintain specific equity courts, some very much on theme, like United States bankruptcy courts, and others for more dubious and idiosyncratic reasons, like Delaware's Court of Chancery, which takes first pass at vitally important corporation law issues in the United States.
+federal subject areas maintain specific equity courts, some very much on theme, like United States bankruptcy courts, and others for more dubious and idiosyncratic reasons, like Delaware's Court of Chancery, which takes first pass at vitally important corporation law issues.

 In the main, the trend is toward single courts that do the business of justice without regard for the old dichotomy.
 This is often far more